vilmibm/gh-ext-dol/guide.md

 gh screensaver -sstarfield
 ```

-By the end of this workshop, you'll know how to publish extensions that are discoverable and installable like this one.
+By the end of this guide, you'll know how to publish extensions that are discoverable and installable like this one.

 ## Set up a new extension